 She shook her head.
 "Your consciousness knows you better than you."

-"Why do the major noble houses have fixed Stillness abilities?
-House Gullet's bloodline uses Ice Stillness."
+"Why do the major noble houses have fixed Stillness?, House Gullet's bloodline uses Ice Stillness."

 Elira chuckled softly.
-"That's a blessing the Eidolon Spirit reserves for the Acme's followers the seven major noble houses, and it is carried on through the bloodline."
+"That's a blessing the Eidolon Spirit reserves for the Acme's followers the seven major noble houses, and it is carried on through their bloodlines."

 She closed the book and handed it to Theal.
-"Now, I will just do a demonstration and tell you the general knowledge about Stillness."
+"Now, I will just do a demonstration for you to grasp general knowledge on Stillness the rest you will have to head to the library read."

 Theal nodded.